docmcfly/BypassEmailSendLimitation/README.md

 ### english
 My web host has introduced a limit for sending emails.
 From now on you can only send 20 mails per SMTP session.

-The Symfony framework used in Typo3 throws a TransportException when the mail server reports: "451 mails per session limit exceeded."
+The Symfony framework used in Typo3 throws a TransportException when the mail server reports: `451 mails per session limit exceeded.`

 What e.g. Powermail does not catch and believes everything would be ok.